MicrosoftDocs/power-automate-docs/articles/desktop-flows/power-fx.md

 ### 2.39
 In December's release:
-If the input provided doesn't start with the equals sign, the following rules apply:
+- If the input provided doesn't start with the equals sign, the following rules apply:
   - Numeric values without spaces are interpreted as numeric values
   - **True/ False** as input, regardless of case and without spaces are interpreted as boolean values
   - All other inputs are considered of text type values
-- **If** action now accepts a single conditional expression instead of multiple operands.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]